 T he Greene County Historical Society welcomes you to our website.

-This Society was formed to bring together people interested in history, and especially in the history of Greene County.
-Understanding the history of our community is basic to our democratic way of life, gives us a better understanding of our state and nation, and promotes a better appreciation of our American heritage.
+The Greene County Historical Society was formed to bring together people interested in history and especially in the history of Greene County.
+Understanding the history of our community is basic to our democratic life, gives us a better understanding of our state and nation, and promotes a better appreciation of our American heritage.

 The Society has two major functions: first, to discover and collect material that helps to establish or illustrate the history of the area; its explorations, settlement, development, and activities in peace and in war.
-We have collections for display and research of printed material such as histories, genealogies and biographies; manuscript material such as letters, diaries and journals; and artifacts such as pictures, photographs, paintings, portraits, scenes and other material objects that illustrate life, conditions, events and activities in the County from the earliest settlement by Native American Indians.
+We have a host of printed material such as histories, genealogies and biographies; manuscript material such as letters, diaries and journals, as well as artifacts such as pictures, photographs, paintings, portraits, scenes and other material objects that illustrate life, conditions, events and activities in the County from the earliest settlement by Native American Indians.

 You can visit our Facebook page at www.facebook.com/greenehistoryva .